Guinness maker Diageo hires former Tesco boss for top job

 Sir Dave Lewis will take the helm at Diageo on January 1, replacing interim chief executive Nik Jhangiani.

-Former Tesco boss Sir Dave Lewis has been appointed as chief executive of Diageo as the drinks giant looks to boost its flagging performance.
+Former Tesco boss Sir Dave Lewis has been appointed as chief executive of Diageo as the Guinness and Johnnie Walker drinks giant looks to boost its flagging performance.

 Sir Dave will take on the role on January 1, replacing Nik Jhangiani – the group’s previous chief financial officer – who has been acting as interim chief executive since Debra Crew resigned abruptly in July.